SatvikS7/Pokemon-TCG-Price-Scanner/README.md

 TODO

 # Future Improvements
-This service is currently under active development, with plans for deployment to a production environment in the near future.
-Ongoing improvements include more robust tracking of the cumulative card price total, as the current implementation may yield inconsistent results (as of 7/16).
-Additionally, a user authentication system is planned, enabling individual accounts where users can maintain a history of scanned cards and associated price data.
+In the future, I plan to implement a user authentication system that allows individual accounts, enabling users to maintain a history of scanned cards and associated price data.
 A longer-term objective is the integration of a PSA grade prediction system.
 PSA grading assigns a numerical score from 1 to 10 to evaluate a card's condition, with 10 representing a gem mint state.
 These grades significantly influence a card's market value.
 Giving users an option to estimate the grade of a card before paying money to send it to a grading service is a powerful tool that can save money for all Pokémon collectors.

 # License
 MIT License